secbyteX03/Git-Commands-Cheat-Sheet/README.md

 ---
 ## 1. Setup & Configuration
-Before diving in, configure your identity and editor preferences.<br>
-These commands Sets global user.name and user.email, plus useful defaults.
+Configure your Git identity, default editor, and preferences before starting any project.
+Essential for attributing work correctly and personalizing your environment.

 ```bash
 # Set identity (First commit)